Marty Duram Murder: Who Killed Him? Where is Glenna Duram Now?

 Who Killed Martin Duram?

-On further investigation detective discovered that Glenna’s phone was used on the day of the murder to look up information about the Ruger Single-Six.
-Statements from neighbors and friends of the couple also attested to the Durams bickering and quarreling a lot and that Glenna Duram often joked about waiting for her husband to die or wanting to kill him to collect his possessions.
+On further investigation, detectives discovered that Glenna’s phone was used on the day of the murder to look up information about the Ruger Single-Six.
+Statements from neighbors and friends of the couple also attested to the Durams bickering and quarreling a lot and that Glenna Duram often joked about waiting for her husband to die.
 Furthermore, the couple was described as people who kept their lives private and their door always dead-bolted, yet on the day of the homicide, police reports said that there was no sign of a possible break-in.

 Where is Glenna Duram now?

 Once there was enough evidence, police arrested Glenna Duram and charged her with her husband’s murder.
 The police maintain that Glenna tried to commit a murder/suicide but failed at taking her own life after killing Martin.
-Bud, the parrot was no called to the witness stand even though his imitation was the biggest breakthrough in the case.
-After a day of deliberation, the jury found Glenna Duram guilty on the charges of first-degree murder and awarded her with life in prison with no possibility of parole.
+Bud, the parrot was not called to the witness stand, of course, even though he was a key witness in the case.
+The case against Glenna was established with the help of numerous family and friends’ testimony.
+After a day of deliberation, a Newaygo County jury found Glenna Duram guilty on the charges of first-degree murder and awarded her with life in prison with no possibility of parole.
 Currently, Glenna Duram is serving out her life sentence in Women’s Huron Valley Correctional Facility in Pittsfield Charter Township, Michigan.

 Read More: Who Killed William Mussack?
 Where is Dayna Jennings Now?